 What is a One Pager?

 By definition, a one-pager is a single page containing an overview of important information.
 Managers and executives use one-pagers for summary reports, project rationale, shorter versions of forecasts, official policies, executive summaries, and other corporate informational assets.
+What are one pagers?
 Structurally, a business one pager has critical points laid out in a few lines of text and with high visual impact.
 The use of one pagers for formal communication is virtually endless.
 You can use it for various purposes.
 Your supervisor can ask to produce one pagers from everything from project summaries, financial reports, projections, and forecasts to product manuals, official policies, concept notes, etc.

 Why is a Business One Pager so important?